On the Resolution of Stochastic MPECs over Networks: Distributed Implicit Zeroth-Order Gradient Tracking Methods: Introduction

 {\bf Main contributions.} We design and analyze two iterative methods for the resolution of distributed single-stage SMPECs in \eqref{eqn:prob-1stage} and two-stage SMPECs in \eqref{eqn:prob-2stage} over networks, where we assume that the implicit function is possibly nonconvex.
 To address each of these problems, we propose a zeroth-order distributed gradient tracking optimization scheme where the gradient of a smoothed implicit objective function is approximated through modified and possibly inexact evaluations of $z_i(\bullet)$ for the single-stage setting and $z_i(\bullet,\xi_i(\omega))$ for the two-stage setting.
 Notably, the proposed methods \mj{extend} existing distributed gradient tracking methods for smooth nonconvex distributed stochastic optimization in~\cite{xin2021improved} to address much broader hierarchical optimization problem classes in this work.
 We conduct a rigorous theoretical analysis of the proposed methods, establishing new complexity guarantees for computing approximate a stationary point in both single-stage and two-stage SMPECs.
-The main results are summarized in \fyy{Table~\ref{table:tbl-combined-smpec-complexity-1s and 2s}}.
-Importantly, our complexity guarantees for both the upper-level and lower-level problems not only align with those established for centralized stochastic MPECs in~\cite{cui2023complexity}, but they also demonstrate improved scaling with respect to $n$.
+The main results are summarized in \fyy{Table~\ref{table:tbl-combined-smpec-complexity-1s and 2s}}\Rme{, where $L_0$ is specified in Assumption~\ref{assum:main1}.
+Additionally, $\kappa_F:=\tfrac{L_F}{\mu_F}$, where $L_F$ and $\mu_F$ are defined in Assumption~\ref{assum:main2}.} Importantly, our complexity guarantees for both the upper-level and lower-level problems not only align with those established for centralized stochastic MPECs in~\cite{cui2023complexity}, but they also demonstrate improved scaling with respect to $n$.
 This is accomplished by leveraging the use of central difference zeroth-order gradient approximation schemes~\cite{lin2022gradient}.
-For the exact setting of both the single-stage and two-stage cases, we achieve the best-known complexity bound for centralized nonsmooth nonconvex stochastic optimization~\cite{lin2022gradient}, that is $\mathcal{O}\left(n^{3/2}\epsilon^{-2}\right)$ where $\epsilon>0$ is an arbitrary scalar such that $\mathbb{E}[\mbox{dist}^2(0,\partial_{\eta} f(\bullet)) ] \leq \epsilon$ \us{and} $f$ denotes the implicit objective function. \fyy{Here, $\eta>0$ denotes a randomized smoothing parameter employed in the zeroth-order method and $\partial_\eta f$ denotes $\eta$-Clarke generalized gradient of $f$ (see Section~\ref{sec:prelim} for details).} Importantly, this complexity bound is achieved for our method in addressing the inexact setting of the distributed two-stage SMPEC \eqref{eqn:prob-2stage}.
-This appears to be the first \us{such guarantee} for this class of problems over networks.
-In addressing the inexact setting of the single-stage problem \eqref{eqn:prob-1stage}, the overall complexity of \mj{$\mathcal{O}\left(n^{7/2}\epsilon^{-4}\right)$} is obtained, \us{improving the dependence} on $n$ compared to the results for the centralized stochastic MPECs in~\cite{cui2023complexity}, where a dependence of $\mathcal{O}\left(n^{4}\right)$ was obtained.
-This result is novel and appears to be new for the distributed single-stage SMPECs over networks.
+For the exact setting of both the single-stage and two-stage cases, we achieve the best-known complexity bound for centralized nonsmooth nonconvex stochastic optimization~\cite{lin2022gradient}, that is \Rme{$\mathcal{O}\left(\eta^{-1}n^{3/2}\epsilon^{-2}\right)$} where $\epsilon>0$ is an arbitrary scalar such that $\mathbb{E}[\mbox{dist}^2(0,\partial_{\eta} f(\bullet)) ] \leq \epsilon$ \us{and} $f$ denotes the implicit objective function. \fyy{Here, $\eta>0$ denotes a randomized smoothing parameter employed in the zeroth-order method and $\partial_\eta f$ denotes $\eta$-Clarke generalized gradient of $f$ (see Section~\ref{sec:prelim} for details).} Importantly, this complexity bound is achieved for our method in addressing the inexact setting of the distributed two-stage SMPEC \eqref{eqn:prob-2stage}.
+This appears to be the first \us{such guarantee} for this class of problems over networks. \Rme{In addressing the inexact setting of the single-stage problem \eqref{eqn:prob-1stage}, the overall complexity of {$\mathcal{O}\left(n^{7/2}\epsilon^{-4}\right)$} is obtained.} This result is novel and appears to be new for the distributed single-stage SMPECs over networks.
 Next, we present the detailed contributions for each setting in the following.